 Mrs Roberts currently teaches French and Technologies across the whole school.
 We are very fortunate that Mrs Roberts' first language is French and the children at Long Calderwood benefit greatly from this.

-Mrs Roberts' previous career was in the technologies industry and she brings a wealth of expertise to the school.
-She has recently become a Google Certified Educator.
+Mrs Roberts' previous career was in the technologies industry, and she brings a wealth of expertise to the school.
+She has recently become a Google Certified Educator and is now a trainer.